-• the process the Compensation Committee used to determine compensation and benefits for the following named executive officers ("NEOs") for fiscal 2021:
+the process the Compensation Committee used to determine compensation and benefits for the following named executive officers ("NEOs") for fiscal 2022:

-Edmund M. Ingle Chief Executive Officer

-Thomas H. Caudle, Jr. Former President & Chief Operating Officer(1)

-Albert P. Carey Executive Chairman

-Craig A. Creaturo Executive Vice President & Chief Financial Officer of UAP

-Hongjun Ning Executive Vice President, President of UTSC, and President
+Edmund M. Ingle Chief Executive Officer Albert P. Carey Executive Chairman Craig A. Creaturo Executive Vice President & Chief Financial Officer Hongjun Ning Executive Vice President, President of UTSC, and President of UAP Lucas de Carvalho Rocha Former Executive Vice President and President of Unifi do Brasil, Ltda. ("UdB") (UNIFI's subsidiary in Brazil) (1)

-(1) On April 20, 2020, Mr. Caudle informed the Board that he would retire from his positions with the Company on June 27, 2021.

-- the material elements of the Company's executive compensation program; and - the key principles and objectives, including the Company's focus on pay for performance, that guide the Company's executive compensation program.
+- (1) On June 16, 2022, Mr. Rocha informed the Board that he would retire from his positions with the Company on July 31, 2022. - the material elements of the Company's executive compensation program; and - the key principles and objectives, including the Company's focus on pay for performance, that guide the Company's executive compensation program.